mattephi/firefly-iii-mcp/packages/core/README.md

 ### Regenerating tools

 The build step runs `scripts/generate-tools.ts`, which dereferences the Firefly III OpenAPI schema.
+By default it always loads the bundled snapshot in `packages/core/assets/firefly-iii-6.2.13-v1.yaml`, so no external download is required.

-By default it downloads the spec from `https://api-docs.firefly-iii.org/firefly-iii-6.2.13-v1.yaml`.
-If that host is blocked in your environment, set either of the following before running `npm run build`:
+If you want to experiment with a different Firefly version, set one of the following before running `npm run build`:

-- `FIREFLY_III_OPENAPI_FILE` – absolute or relative path to a local Firefly III OpenAPI YAML file
+- `FIREFLY_III_OPENAPI_FILE` – absolute or relative path to a local Firefly III OpenAPI YAML file (highest priority)
 - `FIREFLY_III_OPENAPI_URL` – alternate URL that serves the schema

-The repository also includes a cached snapshot in `packages/core/assets/firefly-iii-6.2.13-v1.yaml`, which is used automatically as a fallback when the remote URL is unavailable.
+If both are unset the bundled snapshot is used, ensuring builds succeed even in restricted environments.

 ## License